-Treatment options include surgery to remove the prostate, radiation therapy and chemotherapy.
-Determining whether the prostate cancer has spread to the lymph nodes or other parts of the body is critical for making accurate decisions on whether and how to treat prostate cancer.
-In addition to improving the accuracy of prostate cancer diagnosis, molecular imaging tools can provide detailed information about the cancer that help patients and their physicians choose the best treatment option.
+Treatment options include surgery to remove the prostate, radiation therapy, and hormonal or chemotherapy.
+Determining whether prostate cancer has spread to the lymph nodes or other parts of the body is critical for making appropriate decisions on whether and how to treat prostate cancer.
+In addition to improving the accuracy of prostate cancer diagnosis, molecular imaging tools can provide detailed information about the cancer that helps patients and their physicians choose the best treatment option.

-What is molecular imaging and how does it help people with prostate cancer?
+What is molecular imaging, and how does it help people with prostate cancer?

 Molecular imaging offers unique insights into the human body that enable physicians to personalize patient care.
-In terms of diagnosis, molecular imaging is able to:

 As a tool for evaluating and managing the care of patients, molecular imaging studies help physicians: